preciousplasticdublin/preciousplasticdublin.github.io/_posts/news/2019-11-23-zero-waste-christmas-festival-plastic-collection.md

 #### Green PET bottles

-Together with [Dr. Emmanual Reynauld](https://twitter.com/ReynaudEmmanuel) from UCD we will collect all sizes of green PET bottles for upcycling into Christmas trees and Christmas decoration.
-Don't miss out on the workshop Upcycling Workshop with Emmanuel at 14:30 in the workshop room upstairs.
+Together with [Dr. Emmanual Reynaud](https://twitter.com/ReynaudEmmanuel) from UCD we will collect all sizes of green PET bottles for upcycling into Christmas trees and Christmas decoration.
+Don't miss out on the Upcycling Workshop with Emmanuel at 14:30 in the workshop room upstairs.

 ![Green PET bottles](/images/posts/zwf-collection-green-pet.png "Green PET bottles")